Tips For What to Do in Court

 Generally speaking, you want to dress conservatively when you are going to court.
 For men, it is appropriate to wear a suit or a dress shirt and dress pants.
 Avoid jeans and casual shoes like sneakers or sandals.
 Jewelry should be modest, and make sure that any facial hair is nicely trimmed.

 Women should wear suits, conservative dresses, or dress pants and blouses.
 Again, be conservative in your shoe choice and jewelry choice.
 Both men and women should cover up tattoos if possible, and if you have piercings, don’t wear rings in them when you go to court (with the exception of earrings for women).
 You also want to avoid wearing anything that will show affiliations, such as class rings.
 When in doubt, dress conservatively and formally.

 These tips will help you make a good impression if you have to go to court.
 Knowing that you are well prepared can also make you less anxious as you go through this difficult experience.
-If you still have questions or need guidance through the court process, please contact my office.
+If you still have questions or need guidance through the personal injury court process, please contact our team.
 One of our attorneys can help you through this experience and make sure that you make a good impression in the courtroom.